hyperledger-labs/private-data-objects/common/interpreter/wawaka_wasm/README.md

 ```

 These directions assume that the SDK will be installed in the PDO source tree.
 Typically, the WASI
 SDK would be installed in the directory `/opt/wasi-sdk`.
-Please set the environment variable
-`WASI_SDK_DIR` to the directory where the SDK is installed.

 ### Set Up WAMR ###